illinois-or-research-analytics/cm_pipeline/doc/docs/examples.md

 # Example Commands

 ## Default CM:
-CM under default settings (1. remove small clusters of size 10 or less and tree-like clusters and 2. ensure each cluster has a minimum edge cut size greater than Log base 10 of n where n is the number of nodes in the cluster)
+CM under default settings of B = 11 and threshold = log base 10 of n where n is the number of nodes in the cluster, meaning remove tree clusters and clusters below size and also ensure that each cluster has a minimum edge cut size greater than the threshold.

 - command:
 ```